ssorj/transom/README.md

 Transom is a static site generator written in Python.
 It converts Markdown input files into HTML output files.

-But that oversimplifies things a bit.
-Transom actually converts Markdown input files and simple HTML files and Python code into somewhat fancier HTML output files.
-For me, I like that it automates a lot of the work of creating a real website, *and* it does it with a simple transformation model that leverages things I already know well:
+Transom uses Python's `eval` to resolve templates.
+It has a simple transformation model:

-* Markdown converts to HTML in a conventional way.
+- Markdown converts to HTML in a conventional way.

-* Python code works like standard Python code, with some extra model data and functions for the pages I'm working with.
+- Python code works like standard Python code, with some extra model data and functions for the pages I'm working with.

-* Everything, including input HTML, is wrapped in site templates.
+- Everything, including input HTML, is wrapped in site templates.

 The full power of Python is available in the generation phase.
 That allows me to efficiently express and reuse display logic.

-Transom is pleasantly quick on modern machines.
-I use it to generate the Apache Qpid website, which is large (about 2 gigs) and has many files (more than 30,000).
-Transom can render everything in less than a second.

 ## Installation